Public Announcement: WVCHIP Benefits to Align with Medicaid beginning July 1, 2023

 Q. Are there benefit limits for some special services?

-A. Yes, coverage for services beyond limits listed below is not provided without prior review for medical necessity.
+A. Yes, coverage for services beyond limits listed below is not provided without prior authorization from KEPRO for medical necessity.
+For Physical Therapy, Occupational Therapy, Speech Thereapy, and Vision Therapy the request for review must come from the Ordering Physician.

 Medical Necessity Review Required Beyond These Limits